 - Get Started

 - Add To Cart

 You want your calls-to-action to stand out, so you should use a colour that stands out.
-As you can see from the example, Neil gets your eyeballs onto that button by using bright orange.
+Red is a tried-and-true option.

 Generally speaking, you should have calls-to-action in multiple locations.
 At a minimum, make sure they are at the top and the bottom of every page.

 (If you want to go deeper into the subject of CTAs and how to do them right, I recommend reading Neil Patel’s “How to Create the Perfect Call To Action”.)

 Contact forms are professional looking and user-friendly.

 If a website visitor wants to contact you, making them click to email and then compose a message adds an extra layer of effort.